fredrik-pettersson/Capstone-Project-Final-Report/README.md

 It was found that the Decision Tree Classifier generally performed very well with a prediction accuracy score of 0.92 (using validation data) on the full set of features against the baseline model of 0.66, which simply assumes that the highest ranked player wins.
 Also, by training a model specifically for a certain player, such as Novak Djokovic, it was found that prediction performance can be significantly enhanced to 99% accuracy with the Decision Tree model, compared to 84% with the baseline model, for the full dataset involving all match statistics.

-However, predicting match outcome on the reduced dataset, that only contains information available before the match is played, is significanlty more difficult.
+However, predicting match outcome on the reduced dataset, that only contains information available before the match is played, is significantly more difficult.
 The Random Forest model performed the best at 89% accuracy on a model trained specifically on the matches played by Novak Djokovic compared to the baseline model performance of 84%.
 Also, the neural network and SVM models performed relatively well at 88% and 87% accuracy, respectively.

 # Rationale
 I expect to extract insights on what features and aspects of the game contribute the most to winning tennis matches to inform how we practice and prepare for matches.